akashtripathi12/Smart-PDF-Extractor/README.md

 # PDF Outline Extractor

-A robust solution for extracting structured outlines (titles and headings) from PDF documents for the Adobe Hackathon Challenge 1A.
+A robust solution for extracting structured outlines (titles and headings) from PDF documents.

 ## Approach